The Impact Of REDD+ Implementation On Women In Cross River

 The attraction for developing country governments is the financial compensation for those that set aside forests for the REDD+ scheme.
 It is not surprising then that REDD+ is one of the international initiatives adopted by the Nigerian government to reverse deforestation trend.

 Meanwhile, the implementation the REDD+ programme in Cross River State, Nigeria has been observed to impact men and women differently.
-These observations were made during several community consultations, town hall meetings, research, interviews, interactions during the Social Action Climate School and other activities organised by Social Action at both the local and state levels between 2012 and 2017 in Cross River State.
+These observations were made during several community consultations, town hall meetings, research, interviews, interactions during the Alone Climate School and other activities organised by Alone at both the local and state levels between 2012 and 2017 in Cross River State.

 Thus, Women in these forest communities are made to obey decisions that they were never part of formulating.
 They are one of the vulnerable groups in the communities who are hardly motivated and mobilised for participation in such activities leading to decisions that would be binding on them.
 Majority of the women that we interacted with said they were not invited to important meetings where REDD implementation issues are discussed and decisions reached.
 Besides, others also said they do not know about the REDD while the knowledge of a few of them about REDD+ is limited to two words, “carbon Credit”.